Sweden: Top 10 Travel Hacks Every Traveller Should Know

 Swedish summer days are incredibly long, especially in the north where darkness practically takes annual leave.

 💡 Hack: Use the extra daylight wisely.
-Late evening walks, outdoor dining, and sunset views at 10 pm feel strangely magical and slightly confusing for your internal clock.
+Late evening walks, outdoor dining and sunset views at 10 pm feel strangely magical and slightly confusing for your internal clock.

 6. Take Off Your Shoes Indoors